-The results of the WFD monitoring programme do not indicate any water quality issues in the vicinity of this shellfish area.
-However, this status classification was extrapolated from similar water body types.
+The results of WFD monitoring indicate that there are some water quality issues reflecting the results of macroinvertebrate sampling in some of the waters discharging in the vicinity of this shellfish area.

-The shellfish flesh classification indicates faecal contamination in this shellfish area.
+The shellfish flesh classification monitoring indicates faecal contamination in this shellfish area.